October 25, 2023

 Stand on or below eye level with the person who’s struggling to avoid making them feel threatened, as someone towering over them can add to their stress.

-When trying to help, avoid punishments and threats, as these actions can increase their defensiveness and not help them calm down.
+When trying to help, and avoid punishments and threats, these actions can increase their defensiveness.

 Instead, you can act as an extinguisher to de-escalate the situation.